Soulver 3 is available on the Mac App Store. We offer a 30-day trial, after which you can still view your sheets but editing will be disabled.

-If you're not running Mojave or later yet, you can still get Soulver 2 (which supports macOS 10.10 or later) on the Mac App Store.
+If you're not running Mojave or later yet, you can still get Soulver 2 (which supports from macOS 10.10 or later) on the Mac App Store.

-Yes, by saving the sheetbook into a synced folder like Dropbox or iCloud.
+Yes.
+Save the sheetbook into a synced folder like Dropbox or iCloud.
 Detailed instructions on how to set this up are here.

 Alternatively, if you just need to sync a single sheet, export it (by dragging it out of the sidebar, or going File > Export > Soulver 3 File), and saving it to a synced location like Dropbox or iCloud Drive.

 By default Soulver formats your answers with SI notation: